Love Hobart is an outreach ministry in the city of Hobart, Tasmania.

 Watch this space for times and dates.

-Or contact us to book a seminar at your church wherever that is (travel expenses negotiable).
+Or contact us to book a seminar at your church wherever that is (travel expenses negotiable) or via zoom.

-So far we have run the seminar in Tasmania, WA and ACT.
+So far we have run this seminar in Tasmania, WA and ACT.

 For further details please contact us here.